geoff-pitman/form-words-from-periodic-table-of-elements-with-complete-variations-of-any-given-word/README.txt

 O(2^n) --> if char_variants = word_length

 On my Dell laptop (4th gen i3 dual core) this algorithm processed over 100,000 words in under 3 seconds.
-Try it out for yourself!!
+Test it for yourself!

 ===============================================================================================